vijay-jaisankar/readme-test/README.md

 # readme-test
-Repository to check out some of the new GUI changes introduced to Github.
+Repository to check out some of the new GUI changes introduced to Github -- and to hide some other things!
+ZENSE{}

 ## This repo is a test-bed for a certain contest.
-Can you find the flag?
+Can you find the flags?

 We're no strangers to love
 You know the rules and so do I (do I)